The Quiet: Filming

 The film was shot during September and October 2004 in Austin, Texas, and was produced by the University of Texas' Burnt Orange productions as their first feature.
 It was made for approximately $1 million, funded by the University of Texas Film Institute.
 Although the film is set in suburban Connecticut, Bowie High School in Austin was the principal filming location.
 A total of 36 University of Texas students worked on the film.

 The film was shot in high-definition video.
 Variety said that "[director of photography] M. David Mullen's high-definition, widescreen camerawork supplies a lucid, moody look, matched by Jeff Rona's brooding score."
 MSNBC's Christy Lemire noted that "Every frame of The Quiet, with its overly styled blue-gray tint and hazy interiors, calls to mind 9½ Weeks, Fatal Attraction or Unfaithful."
 Metroactive saw that "the purplish blues (the color that seems to work best in HD) are deeply saturated for such a cost-effective medium, and the color is never milky or streaky.
 At times, Mullen and Babbit overdo the murk."
 IndieWire agreed, noting that the "use of smoke to mask the use of high-def video ... results in laughably inexplicable smoky interiors lit like a high school production of Les Miserables."
 SF Station's Mel Valentin argued that Babbit effectively exaggerated the limitations of the budget and using HD video: "the video artifacts, lighting, night-time shooting, and sparse sets end up creating an oneiric, fairy-tale quality that helps to balances out the undercurrent of violence that permeates the characters’ actions."

 The scene where Nina's father Paul attacks her was notably difficult to film, because Cuthbert was genuinely hurt by Donovan, who was "very method" during filming, and Babbit was caught between wanting to protect her and the need for Cuthbert "to go to a scary place."
 Cuthbert said that playing a victim was hard for her, and that "there were moments when I would go to the bathroom and bawl."

 Release

+Following its premiere at the Toronto International Film Festival in September 2005, the film initially failed to find a distributor.
+It was released in cinemas by Sony Pictures Classics, first opening in seven theaters in New York City and Los Angeles on August 25, 2006.